GeoffWilliams/pe_rbac/README.md

 Reset the password for the `foo` user to `12345678`

 ### Ruby API
-An *IN FLUX* Ruby API exists, see code for more info.
-This WILL change (well it will if I do any more development work on this...) - expect module names, functions, etc. to change.
-In particular, I'm planning:
+A Ruby API exists, see code for more info.
+For the moment this code does what I want, but may extend to cover new features as requred.
-* Sub-modules/file reorgs
-* tests!

 ## Development